03May2026

 Innovative approach in wealth management depicting the integration of shared economy principles in investment strategies.

-Covering non-traditional investment themes like direct lending and alternative investments requires significant effort for small banks and independent wealth managers.
-It involves research specialists filtering the investment universe, performing on-site due diligence, and selecting the appropriate investment managers.
-These steps increase headcount and operational costs without directly boosting the financial institution’s income.
+Covering non-traditional investment themes like direct lending and alternative investments requires significant effort.
+This is especially true for small banks and independent wealth managers.
+Research specialists must filter the investment universe, perform due diligence, and select suitable managers.
+These steps increase headcount and operational costs.
+They do not directly boost the financial institution’s income.
+This challenge is part of a broader disruption in the wealth management industry.
+It also explains why wealth management growth is not about inflows.

 Source: LinkedIn (SEO adjusted)